-A delicious vegan sandwich packed with spicy sriracha chickpeas, lettuce, spinach, tomatoes and peppers.
+This delicious vegan Sriracha Chickpea sandwich is packed with spicy sriracha chickpeas, lettuce, spinach, tomatoes and peppers.
 Perfect for a two minute healthy lunch for busy parents!

 With the chickpeas, I mashed half and left the other half whole, which helped to give a lovely creamy texture to the sandwich but also still some bite from the whole chickpeas.

 To stay up-to-date on all my daily eats don’t forget to follow My Healthy Mama on Instagram.

 ORDER my new book THE FUSS-FREE FAMILY COOKBOOK out 26th January.
 100 healthy easy and quick recipes that the whole family will enjoy!Print